php-ion/php-ion/.github/CONTRIBUTING.md

   and a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.

 * If possible, run ION tests.
 See [how run tests](https://github.com/php-ion/php-ion/blob/master/docs/testing.md).
-  If tests failed, reports output to [Gist](https://gist.github.com/) and add link to created gist into issue.
+  If tests failed, copy output to a new gist [Gist](https://gist.github.com/) and add link to created gist into issue.

 #### **Did you write a patch that fixes a bug?**